 No longer immersed in the direct management of the installations, MDW has oversight of the garrison-level support provided to the many joint and Army missions based along with MDW as tenants of the installations.

 Presently MDW is the Army Force under JFHQ-NCR, and the organizations share a single commander and core staff that link operationally with other service components and interagency partners to support both ceremonial and contingency missions.
-Maj.
-Gen. Michael S. Linnington directs a staff to work in collaboration with other authorities, civilian and military, enhancing communications and planning as well as the ability for coherent response to crisis, as when JFHQ-NCR becomes a joint task force, as it regularly does for national special security events.
+The MDW commanding general directs a staff to work in collaboration with other authorities, civilian and military, enhancing communications and planning as well as the ability for coherent response to crisis, as when JFHQ-NCR becomes a joint task force, as it regularly does for national special security events.

 The MDW commanding general has some unique responsibilities in connection with his command's ceremonial mission.
 At various official functions as directed he represents the president of the United States, the secretary of defense, the chairman of the Joint Chiefs of Staff, the secretary of the Army or the chief of staff of the Army.
 The command sees the nation’s wounded on their return from battle and receives the fallen on their return.
 Funeral honors at Arlington National Cemetery are the command’s honored responsibility.

 The Army Band and the Old Guard represent the Army well at outreach events large and small, near and far.
-They combine forces for the Twilight Tattoo performances at Fort McNair and the Spirit of America Shows up and down the East Coast.
+They combine forces for the Twilight Tattoo performances at Fort Myer.
 Concerts and recitals by Army Band musicians and exhibitions by Old Guard performing units like the Army Drill Team or the Fife and Drum Corps keep the command in the public eye.